Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 Introduction

-Precipitation hardened, PH, stainless steels are a class of stainless steels that can be hardened to significant strength levels by special heat treatments.
+Precipitation-hardened PH stainless steels are a class of stainless steels that can be hardened to significant strength levels by unique heat treatments.
 These alloys were first introduced in the mid-1940s to fulfill the requirement for high-strength corrosion-resistant alloys with higher toughness than the plain martensitic stainless steels (and increased tempering-off/softening resistance when exposed to slightly elevated temperatures).
 Many different alloys have been developed over the subsequent years, and they are now widely used in aerospace, marine, automotive, and other specialist applications.
 These alloys are used whenever a combination of high strength, corrosion resistance, and toughness is required, which no other type of stainless steel can provide.
-Precipitation hardening is typically achieved by adding elements such as copper, molybdenum, niobium, aluminum, and titanium in various combinations and levels.
+Precipitation hardening is typically achieved by adding elements such as copper, Molybdenum, niobium, aluminum, and titanium in various combinations and levels.
 After heat treatment, they can give tensile strengths ranging from 850 MPa. to 1700 MPa. and yield strengths ranging from 520 MPa. to over 1500 MPa.
-Thus, they are about three to four times stronger than the common austenitic stainless steels such as Type 304L, BS EN 1.4307, and Type 316L, BS EN 1.4404.
+Thus, they are about three to four times stronger than standard austenitic stainless steels such as Type 304L, BS EN 1.4307, and Type 316L, BS EN 1.4404.

 Historically, these were the first PH steels to be developed, and a typical example of this group is 17-4 PH, BS EN 1.4542, UNS S17400.
 As can be seen in the summary table below, the “17-4” refers to the steel’s approximate chromium and nickel contents, respectively.
 For the precipitation/age-hardening effect, the steel is alloyed with copper and niobium.
-During the hardening cycle, it transforms to martensite at low temperatures, typically around 250°C and is further strengthened by aging at about 482°C. The most common product form is a bar, but there is some availability as castings, sheets, or plates, particularly in the USA, where these steels were first developed.
-Cold forming of these alloys is difficult because the hard, untempered martensitic structure developed after the solution heat treatment step.
+During the hardening cycle, it transforms to martensite at low temperatures, typically around 2,50°C, and is further strengthened by aging at about 482°C. The most common product form is a bar, but there is some availability as castings, sheets, or plates, particularly in the USA, where these steels were first developed.
+The cold forming of these alloys is complex because the complex untempered martensitic structures are created after the solution heat treatment step.
 Alloys in this condition have relatively low ductility and high strength.
 Hardening by a single aging treatment will produce tensile strengths typically from 790 MPa to 1310 MPa.
 This alloy can be used at temperatures up to around 470°C, i.e., below the aging temperature.
 Where the original aging reaction is produced at higher temperatures in other steels in this sub-group, the temperatures encountered in its application can be correspondingly higher.

 As shipped from the mill, the material will usually be in the solution heat-treated condition (Condition A), thus ready for fabrication and finally hardening by the customer.
 However, it can be supplied hardened or in an overaged condition for forging/cold heading at the customer’s request.